bishal-codes/my-notes/javascript/complete-javascript/02-Fundamentals-Part-2/05-Arrays/01-arrays.md

 - `join(delimiter)`: concatenate the elements into a string
 - [`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
   - Add or remove elements from anywhere in an array
-  - Return an arrary of removed elements
+  - Return an array of removed elements
   - Parameters
     - index
     - number of elements to remove